 I am developing a roll of forgotten snapshots.
 I am tracing a dark line over the faded route we took when I was eight, connecting dots of scattered memories that still flash up through layers of time.
 It’s taken me years to return to this place.
 It is a good story, one I will write … Continue reading Trapped in Paradise

 Just an hour from Union Island, smashing upwind, motoring at three knots, we pulled into the open bay at Mayreau.
 The flocks of boat boys in their brightly painted launches circled and touched down for just a second, much less insistent than in Chatham Bay.
 Their easy attitude left me wanting to buy something from … Continue reading Frank the Security Guard

 We hiked all over that damn island!
-Bushwhacking with our loyal stray dogs by our side.
+Bushwhacking with our loyal stray dogs.
 Two golden labs who found us on the beach and followed us all day.
 Compared to the rest of the island dogs they were bigger, whiter, furrier and seemingly more civilized.
-(Except when the young male snatched and crushed … Continue reading Bushwacking Union Island
+(Except when the young male snatched and crushed a baby chick … Continue reading Bushwacking Union Island